 6. Become familiar with those features the different styles have in common.

 Each writing style has some principle elements that make it distinct.
 In thriller stories, for instance, the tone is often stark and or/terse and the pace of the writing is often taut, which generally means the length of sentences is shorter than average.
 Style is especially important in literary pieces, more so than in fictional writing where the aim tends to be the creation of particular plot tropes and characters that are memorable.

 On the other hand, the style in historical-type fiction is frequently ornate, since language tended to be much different in bygone times.
 Compare, for instance, the English Shakespeare used – e.g., “thy” and “thou” – to modern-day English.

 When you begin to understand those features that are particular and specific to the style of each type of fictional writing, you should be in a better position to start writing stories and novels in writing genres you are not so experienced in.

 7. Look for imagery that fits a style.

 The imagery used in a written piece e.g. the sensory elements such as smell, sight, and sound is an essential element in a style of writing.
 The similarity in style in works of the same type usually means that the imagery in these types of writing is alike.
-Detective dramas will often feature dingy alleyways, sparse offices and bleak city scenes while historical romances are often based in wide-open countryside, spacious manor houses, and so on.
+Detective dramas will often feature dingy alleyways, sparse offices, and bleak city scenes while historical romances are often based in the wide-open countryside, spacious manor houses, and so on.